Connerh92/vuepress/docs/queries/organization-type.md

 # Organization Type Query

-The Organization Type Query provides
+The Organization Type Query supports all [Active Query] operations.
+In addition, the following can be utilized:

 ## Params
-All of the standard [Active Record](https://www.yiiframework.com/doc/api/2.0/yii-db-activerecord) public properties are available.
+All of the standard [Active Query](https://www.yiiframework.com/doc/api/2.0/yii-db-activequery#properties) public properties are available.
 In addition, the following properties are also available:

 | Property              | Type                                  | Description
 | --------------------- | ------------------------------------- | ---------------------------------------------------------------------------------